PennyLaneAI/pennylane/doc/API/overview.rst

 * :meth:`~.Device.apply`: this accepts an operation name (as a string), the wires (subsystems) to apply the operation to, and the parameters for the operation, and applies the resulting operation to the device.

-* :meth:`~.Device.expectation`: this accepts an observable name (as a string), the wires (subsystems) to apply the operation to, and the parameters for the expectation, returns the resulting expectation value from the device.
+* :meth:`~.Device.expval`: this accepts an observable name (as a string), the wires (subsystems) to apply the operation to, and the parameters for the expectation, returns the resulting expectation value from the device.

   .. note:: Currently, OpenQML only supports single-wire observables.